Social care campaign

 - Everyone who has a need for rehabilitation support should receive it.
 Local authorities cannot restrict access to the service based on a person’s eligibility for care and support.

-We will get in touch soon with more information but in the mean time, if you have a personal story about the value of rehabilitation please get in touch with our hotline on 020 7391 2123 or email firstname.lastname@example.org.
+If you have a personal story about the value of rehabilitation please get in touch on 020 7391 2123 or email firstname.lastname@example.org.

 If you'd like to read more on what else the Care Act states, take a look at our short briefing on the social care regulations and guidance: